EberlyODL/phys211/relating-position-and-velocity.md

 A car moves east at 30 mph for 2 hours and then back west at 50 mph for 2 hours.
 What was the average velocity.

 First find the displacement.
-We moves east 60miles (30 *2) then west 100 miles.
+We move east 60 miles (30 *2) then west 100 miles.
 So the displacement (final - initial) will be -40 miles.
-We did that in 4 hours so the average velocity is -10mph.
+We did that in 4 hours so the average velocity is -10 mph.